mrrobinhood5/Desternia/Downtime/crime/readme.md

 **Rules**
 - You perform the 3 checks with a Random DC of `2d10 + Level % 3`.
 - The city watch will be pinged when you do crime, and they may attempt to catch you based on your **Stealth** Check and their `!dt patrol` downtime.
-- Crime Downtime costs 2gp per day (1gp per DT), but the payout is greater
+- Crime Downtime costs 2gp per day, but the payout is greater
 - Payout is your investment times modifier if you do not get caught.